skojaku/adv-net-sci/_sources/m04-friendship-paradox/what-to-learn.md

+# Module 4: Friendship Paradox

-# What to learn in this module
+## What to learn in this module

 In this module, we will learn about the friendship paradox.
 Specifically,
 - Friendship paradox: what is it, why it's important, and what are the consequences?